DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

 ## Suppress signals based on suggestions

 If a signal matches known workload behavior for a security profile, a suppression suggestion is displayed on the security signal side panel.
-You can view the security profile that triggered the suggestion, and the **X (view activity detail button)** before choosing whether to accept the suggestion.
+You can view the corresponding security profile and the process triggering the signal before choosing whether to accept the suggestion.

 To accept the suggestion, click **Suppress Signals**, then click **Add Suppression to Rule**.
 This creates a suppression query for the rule that excludes the process from triggering future security signals.